pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 The person who creates the site owns it until someone else starts paying for it.
 The user or Enterprise Organization who pays for the site is the owner thereafter.

 The permission to manage a site's plan is granted only to the roles of **Site Owner** / **Organization Administrator**.
 Other roles do not have access to change the site plan as described on this page.
-For details, see [Role-Based Permissions & Change Management](/change-management/#site-level-roles-and-permissions).
+For details, see [Teams](/guides/account-mgmt/workspace-sites-teams/teams).

 There can only be one site owner.